 Best show in town

 ‘That’s what the First Division footballers pay for, dear.
-How else you think I can afford a penthouse in Covent Garden?’
+How else you think I afford a penthouse in Covent Garden?’

 Star of Soho

 Ange was often swinging around the vicinity, or perched at a nearby al fresco table.
-This lunchtime whirl of queer banter and edgy familiarity was a soothing tonic to a mind muddled by office politics, Microsoft calendars and outstanding invoices.
+This lunchtime whirl of queer banter and edgy familiarity was a soothing tonic to a mind muddled by Microsoft calendars and outstanding invoices.

 West End legend

 The Hospital Club serialised his diaries and provided rehearsal space to the production team when the book was developed into a theatre production.
 The stage adaption was a one-man show, starring David Benson who played all the book’s characters, including Ange.

 It was beyond post-modern to find myself watching a show where a gay man was playing woman who’d I’d first met as a man, when I was boy.
 Ange loved the show and the glam infamy which came with it.